oralordos/Digitalocean-Golang-and-Aerospike/README.md

     * `sudo /etc/init.d/amc start`
   * Examine the amc in your web-browser, address is: `<server_ip>:8081`
     * When it asks you for the ip of a node, enter the localhost ip: `127.0.0.1`
+1. Configure Aerospike.
+  * Add namespaces as needed.
+    * `sudo nano /etc/aerospike/aerospike.conf`
+    * At the bottom of the file is the test and bar namespaces, comment them out and use them as examples.
+  * Restart Aerospike.
+    * `sudo service aerospike restart`

 ## Get Go Aerospike library and test server
   1. Get the go client library.